ibm-cloud-docs/Registry/container-registry-cli.md

 ## `ibmcloud cr platform-metrics`
 {: #ic_cr_platform_metrics}

-You can use the command to enable and disable platform metrics, and to find out whether you have platform metrics set up on your account for the registry region that you're targeting.
+You can use the command to enable and disable platform metrics.
+You can also use it to find out whether you have platform metrics set up on your account for the registry region that you're targeting.
 {: shortdesc}

 If you want to view the platform metrics for {{site.data.keyword.registrylong_notm}}, you must opt in by running the `ibmcloud cr platform-metrics` command.
 {: important}

-You must have one of the command options specified or the command fails with an error.
+You must specify one of the command options or the command fails with an error.
 {: tip}

 ```